conda-forge/libsolv-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `libsolv` can be installed with:
+Once the `conda-forge` channel has been enabled, `libsolv, libsolv-static` can be installed with:

 ```
-conda install libsolv
+conda install libsolv libsolv-static
 ```

 It is possible to list all of the versions of `libsolv` available on your platform with: